USCbiostats/annoq-site/docs/_docs/services/api.md

 ## SNP Download Search criteria
-These POST request end-points will return zero or more records with the requested attributes in CSV or NDJSON (Newline Delimited JSON) format.
-These have been designed for outputting up to a million records.
-To avoid incomplete results, it it necessary to first use the count end point to ensure that less than a million records will be returned.
+These end-points have been specifically designed for outputting large result sets.
+These POST request end-points will return zero or up to a million records with the requested attributes in CSV or NDJSON (Newline Delimited JSON) format. <strong>Note, if more than a million results match the search criteria, the system will only return the first million records.</strong> To avoid incomplete results, use the count end point to check the number of results and narrow the search if necessary, before using the download end-point to retrieve data.
 1. End-point <strong>/snp/chr/download</strong> search via chromosome number (or 'X' for the X-chromosome), the chromosome start and stop position.
 2. End-point <strong>/snp/rsidList/download</strong> search via list of RSIDs.
 The RSIDs can be parsed from VCF files.
 3. End-point <strong>/snp/gene/download</strong> search for SNPs associated with a gene product.